 Proper installation according to the specifications in this manual (and manufacturer guidelines for proprietary products) is essential.
-BMPs that are installed poorly or used in the wrong context can fail, leading to polluted runoff leaving the site.
-BMPs that do not meet their performance criteria can result in a notice of violation and potential enforcement action by the regulatory authority.
+BMPs that are installed poorly or used in the wrong context/setting can fail, leading to polluted runoff leaving the site.
+BMPs that do not meet their performance criteria can result in notices of violation and potential enforcement actions by the regulatory authority.
 The enforcement framework is outlined in Utah Code 19-5-108.3.
 If a site is found out of compliance, the oversight authority will issue a written notice of violation and require the operator to fix the problem within a specified timeframe.
 Failure to correct issues can lead to escalating responses, including fines.
-Utah's law allows fines up to \$500 per site for each day that general BMP requirements are not met.
+Utah Code (19-5-108.3) allows fines up to \$500 per violation (occurrence), for each day that BMP requirements are not met (after 3 written warnings of non-compliance).

 Utah Code 19-5-108.3 provides an incentive for proper BMP selection and implementation: an authority generally may not issue a stop-work order solely for a runoff violation if the operator had correctly implemented the jurisdiction's "preferred" BMPs for the site and the problem resulted from an unexpected BMP failure.
-This underscores the importance of following the recommended BMP standards, using the right BMP and maintaining it, to stay compliant.
-This manual offers standard details and criteria for each BMP to ensure that when you install them as described, they will perform effectively and meet the required standards.
-Always verify that the BMPs chosen for your project match the site needs and regulatory expectations; when in doubt, consult with the permitting authority or a qualified stormwater professional.
+This underscores the importance of following the recommended BMP standards in this manual, particularly maintenance standards to stay compliant.
+This manual offers standard details and criteria for each BMP to ensure that when installed as described, they will perform effectively and meet the required standards.
+Always verify that the BMPs chosen match the site needs and regulatory expectations; when in doubt, consult with the permitting authority or a qualified stormwater professional.